-If necessary, you can always repeat execution or coverage analysis of the tests that you executed last by clicking Repeat Previous Run on the toolbar, pressing Ctrl+T T or choosing in the menu.
+If necessary, you can always repeat execution or coverage analysis of the tests that you executed last by clicking Repeat Previous Run on the toolbar, pressing Control+T, T or choosing from the menu.

 When the execution is over, the results are visualized in the Unit Test Sessions window.

-- — the unit test is scheduled for execution in the current run.
+Unit test is scheduled for execution in the current run

-- — the unit test passed in the lats test run.
+Unit test passed in the lats test run

-- — the unit test failed in the lats test run.
+Unit test failed in the lats test run

-- — the unit test was ignored in the last test run.
-Either it has the corresponding attribute (e.g.
+Unit test was ignored in the last test run

-- — the unit test was aborted in the last test run.
+Unit test was aborted in the last test run

-- — the unit test was started but dotCover could not read the the test runner output.
-This could be a sign of an error occurring in the test runner.
+Unit test was started but dotCover could not read the test runner output.
+This normally happens when you abort test execution, but could also be a sign of an error occurring in the test runner.

-The same icons are used to display status of grouping items (classes, projects, etc.)
+The same icons are used to display status of grouping items (classes, projects, and so on)

 The icons are also used on each session's tab to display the overall execution result of the sessions.

-The corresponding icons above the test session tree show how many tests are in each of the status.
+The corresponding icons above the test session tree show how many tests are in each of the states.
 The icon shows the total number of tests in the session.

 Using these icons, you can filter the tree so that only tests in the corresponding status are displayed.

-After running coverage analysis of unit tests, you can study coverage results in the Coverage pane of the Unit Test Sessions window.
-The pane displays the code coverage tree of the whole solution.
+After running coverage analysis of unit tests, you can study coverage results in the opened Unit Test Coverage window.
+The window displays the code coverage tree of the whole solution.
 You can also switch to the hot spot view by clicking Hot Spots on the toolbar.

-Different ways of exploring coverage results are described in the Working with Coverage Results section.
+Different ways of exploring coverage results are described in the Work with Coverage Results section.

 By default, dotCover uses unit test project settings to define which .NET Framework version and processor architecture should be used when executing tests.

 When tests in your project use (sometimes indirectly or implicitly) an assembly based on CLR2 and your project already targets CLR4, errors may occur during test execution.
 You can avoid such situation, by specifying explicitly what CLR (.NET Framework) should be used.
-To do so, use the Default .NET Framework version selector on the page of dotCover options.
+To do so, use the Default .NET Framework version selector on the page of dotCover options ( Alt+R, O ).
 This preference affects tests running under NUnit, XUnit and MSpec test frameworks.
-It has no effect on tests running under MsTest yet.
+It has no effect on tests running under MSTest yet.

 You can also change the platform architecture (32-bit or 64-bit) using the Default platform architecture selector on that options page.